blueschistrocks/School_District_Analysis/README.md

 ### Re-Analysis District Summary
-The effect of the removal of the scores for the 9th grade class on the District Summary was viable but negligible.
+The effect of the removal of the scores for the 9th grade class on the District Summary was noticable but negligible.

 ![Re-Analysis District Summary](https://github.com/blueschistrocks/School_District_Analysis/blob/07aa8d6b447af22ba91923f6dd1240906a1b3ee2/Resources/District_Summary_df.png)

 ## Re-Analysis School Summary
-Since the Thomas High School percentage were recalculated without the 9th grade class there was no effect on the school summary as a whole.
+Since the Thomas High School percentages were recalculated without the 9th grade class total student numbers there was no effect on the school summary as a whole.
+With out removeing the 9th grade total student numbers the effect

 ![Re-Analysis School Summary](https://github.com/blueschistrocks/School_District_Analysis/blob/a15a3a14f1ad207569b22df3e98119b5a49d110a/Resources/School_Summary_df.png)